CLI

 bindings/*.md) — one per top-level binding with signatures, parameter tables, return types, capability requirements - Type pages (

-types/*.md) — one per custom type with field tables and TypeScript definitions - Fragment API (
+hooks/*.md) — one per declared hook - Fragment API (

-fragment-api.md) — lifecycle hooks and proxy operations (when manifest has slots)
+fragment-api.md) — lifecycle hooks and proxy operations (when manifest has slots) - Capability Grant Shapes (

 Example